Deian13/Travel-quiz/README.md

 ### Content

-- The text was written by myself
+- The website text was written by myself
+- Read.me mainly modified from Code Institute template